ruthmatieu/adventure-game/README.md

 # Python Adventure Game
+This text-based Python game allows you to explore a world of adventure.
+Make the wrong choices, you might die.
+Make the right choices, you'll be one step closer to winning.
+Your destiny is in your hands.
 ## Getting Started

 If game is being played on local device, ensure Python is already installed.
 If not,